 So if you love Japanese food like me, Torrance is definitely a place to visit because there are so many great Japanese restaurants here.

 Though Japanese restaurants are abundant, so are other kinds of restaurants which make Torrance such a great place to explore for foodies!

-I was in Torrance earlier this month to check out its food scene, and here are 9 Restaurants To Try and Why, which includes some of best restaurants in the city!
+I visited earlier this month to check out its food scene, and here are 9 Restaurants To Try and Why, which includes some of best restaurants in Torrance!

 Here’s a video of the 9 restaurants which I’ll be discussing in this article:

 - Ise-Shima Restaurant

 - Kula Revolving Sushi Bar

 - Din Tai Fung